Salted Maple Cold Foam

 Instructions

 • Add the milk, maple syrup, and salt into a tall glass.
-Place the hand held frother so that it basically touches the bottom of the glass to avoid splashes.
+Place the hand held frother so that it almost touches the bottom of the glass to avoid splashes.
 Mix for 30 seconds until foamy and thickens.

-3 tbsp nonfat milk (or milk of choice), 1 tbsp maple syrup, pinch kosher salt
+3 tbsp non-fat milk (or milk of choice), 1 tbsp maple syrup , pinch kosher salt

 • Serve and enjoy right away.